 - Estimated maximum spend

-It will also show you the number of days left, spend to date, and impressions won to date.
+It will also show you the number of days left, total spend to date, and impressions won to date.

 As you make changes to your campaign, click the refresh button to update the forecast.